 #Books We Recommend

 Throughout the summer, you'll find great, themed books on display and hear amazing stories of kindness, friendship and unity at storytimes and other library programs (for all ages)!
-If you're looking for even more book recommendations, you can always Request a Personalized Booklist from library staff, get the hottest titles in your favorite genres sent right to your inbox with The Book Hookup or try Get Lit, our FREE Teen Library Book Subscription Service.
+If you're looking for even more book recommendations, you can always Request a Personalized Booklist from library staff or get the hottest titles in your favorite genres sent right to your inbox with The Book Hookup.
+It's all FREE!

 #Early Childhood (Birth - Age 5)